Confederate (Rebel) Flag

 Fort Sumter Flag

-As the Civil War began on April 12, 1861, this flag flew over Fort Sumter in
+As the Civil War began on April 12, 1861, this flag flew over Fort Sumter in Charleston.

 3X5 feet Superknit Polyester.
 Click flag to enlarge image.